Disappearance of Robert Levinson: U.S. government investigation

 Finding him remains a high priority for the United States, and we will continue to do all that we can to bring him home safely to his friends and family, so they may begin to heal after so many years of extraordinary grief and uncertainty.

 The Iranian Government previously offered assistance in locating Mr. Levinson and we look forward to receiving this assistance, even as we disagree on other key issues.

 Secretary of State John Kerry also met with Levinson's wife and son "to reiterate that the U.S. government remains committed to locating Mr. Levinson and reuniting him safely with his family".

 During the Obama–Rouhani phone call on September 27, 2013, the first communication between the presidents of the two countries in 34 years, President Obama noted his concern about Levinson's disappearance to Rouhani, and expressed his interest in seeing him reunited with his family.

 2015 United States Senate resolution

-On May 11, 2015, the United States Senate voted on concurrent resolution 16 for the release of Robert Levinson, which passed in a unanimous decision without amendment.
+On May 11, 2015, the United States Senate voted on a concurrent resolution calling for Levinson's release, which passed in a unanimous decision without amendment.
 This resolution states that it is U.S. policy that: (1) the government of the Islamic Republic of Iran should immediately release Saeed Abedini, Amir Hekmati, and Jason Rezaian, and cooperate with the U.S. government to locate and return Robert Levinson; and (2) the U.S. government should undertake every effort using every diplomatic tool at its disposal to secure their release.

+Sanctions

+On December 14, 2020, the U.S. Treasury Department sanctioned two employees of the Iranian Ministry of Intelligence (MOIS) in connection with the kidnapping.
+U.S. officials said they had obtained new information about their involvement in Levinson's disappearance but refused to provide further details.

+Mohammad Baseri, a high-ranking MOIS employee codenamed "Sanai", is allegedly involved in sensitive Iranian national security investigations and is alleged to have worked with foreign intelligence services to harm U.S. interests.
+Ahmad Khazai, a senior officer of the MOIS, has previously led MOIS delegations to other countries in threat assessment missions.
+According to the Treasury Department, Baseri and Khazai were involved in the abduction, detention, and probable death of Levinson.

+On March 25, 2025, the U.S. Treasury sanctioned three Iranian Ministry of Intelligence and Security (MOIS) officials—Reza Amiri Moghadam, Gholamhossein Mohammadnia, and Taqi Daneshvar—for their roles in the abduction, detention, and probable death of former FBI agent Robert Levinson.
+Levinson disappeared in 2007 during a CIA mission on Iran’s Kish Island.
+The sanctions, enacted under Executive Order 14078 (Robert Levinson Hostage Recovery Act), freeze U.S.-linked assets of the individuals and prohibit transactions with them.

+The designations follow prior sanctions against MOIS officers Mohammad Baseri and Ahmad Khazai in 2020.
+Key details: